pauldedwards/jekyll-now/_posts/2016-09-09-interview-questions.md

 I may have to ask my colleagues this question...

-UPDATE: I came across this interesting article from [Slack](https://slackhq.com/three-unconventional-interview-questions-664cc55501e#.crxe0nhd1) which contains some other interesting interview questions
+UPDATE: I came across this article from [Slack](https://slackhq.com/three-unconventional-interview-questions-664cc55501e#.crxe0nhd1) which contains some other interesting interview questions